cockpit-project/starter-kit/README.md

 duplicate this behavior.

 For development, you usually want to run your module straight out of the git tree.
-To do that, link that to the location were `cockpit-bridge` looks for packages:
+To do that, run `make devel-install`, which links your checkout to the location were cockpit-bridge looks for packages.
+If you prefer to do this manually:

 ```
 mkdir -p ~/.local/share/cockpit